leonghui/gwr-feed/README.md

-# trainline-feed
+# gwr-feed
-A simple Python script to generate a [JSON Feed](https://github.com/manton/JSONFeed) for search for train tickets on [Trainline](https://www.trainline.com).
+A simple Python script to generate a [JSON Feed](https://github.com/manton/JSONFeed) for search for train tickets on [Great Western Railway](https://www.gwr.com).
 Only supports single (one-way) journeys.

 Served over [Flask!](https://github.com/pallets/flask/)

-Use the [Docker build](https://github.com/users/leonghui/packages/container/package/trainline-feed) to host your own instance.
+Use the [Docker build](https://github.com/users/leonghui/packages/container/package/gwr-feed) to host your own instance.

 1. Set your timezone as an environment variable (see [docker docs]): `TZ=America/Los_Angeles`